kvertacnik/Practical_Bioinformatics_Workshop/1_command_line.md

 **_Task:_** Go to your desktop directory.
 Make a folder named `examples`

-NB: If the command line gets stuck or you want to cancel a running command use `control + c`
+NB: If the command line gets stuck or you want to cancel a running command press `control + c`

 NB: Command line saves a history of executed commands.
 Use the up arrow to go through your most recent commands; this is useful when you need to rerun the same command.